robindavidgames/ci-project04/README.md

 I couldn't get my base.html file to recognise my style.css file.
 Referring to my own styles did not update the contents of the page.
 I searched through Stack Overflow, Slack, Student Support and the answer was...
 I needed to clear my cache!

+Bootstrap was applying colours to elements that did not match the colour scheme of my site and attempts to fix this were inelegant.
+After reading this StackOverflow post https://stackoverflow.com/questions/20721248/how-can-i-override-bootstrap-css-styles, I understood that I could reference the Boostrap class names directly in my style.css file.
+Thus, I added this piece of code:

+    .btn-primary {
+        background-color: red;
+        border: none;
+    }

 AUTOMATED TESTING